ptbdnr/vrp/README.md

 * there is always a feasible solution (to validate)
 * undirected distances, the distance between any two nodes is symetric, i.e. $d_{ij} = d_{ji}$
 * the basic problem can be deployed on arbitrary hardware, i.e. no constraints on memory and compute.
+* the distance between the last terminal nodes is 0 (and not the euclidean distance value), this is support a cannonical TSP loop construct

 ## Observations